Bipartisan House resolution condemns Chinese government over handling of coronavirus response

 EXCLUSIVE: A bipartisan resolution being introduced by Rep. Jim Banks, R-Ind., Tuesday, condemns the Chinese government over its handling of the coronavirus outbreak, painting a stark picture of lies and mismanagement contributing to the pandemic that has infected nearly 390,000 people worldwide and killed more than 16,700.

 Rep. Seth Moulton, D-Mass., and Banks led the drive to round up co-sponsors for the resolution Monday which so far has seen Reps.
-Kevin Hern, R-Okla., Austin Scott, R-Ga., Trent Kelly, R-Miss., Greg Steube, R-Fla., Larry Bucshon, R-Ind., Mike Rogers, R-Ala., John Gallagher, R-Wis., Kelly Armstrong, R-N.D., and Jason Smith, R-Mo., sign on.
+Kevin Hern, R-Okla., Austin Scott, R-Ga., Trent Kelly, R-Miss., Greg Steube, R-Fla., Larry Bucshon, R-Ind., Mike Rogers, R-Ala., Mike Gallagher, R-Wis., Kelly Armstrong, R-N.D., and Jason Smith, R-Mo., sign on.

 This resolution comes as tensions between the U.S. and China are running high over the Chinese government's high-powered propaganda campaign seeking to paint itself as the global coronavirus savior while several U.S. officials and politicians, including President Trump, have taken to calling the coronavirus the "Chinese virus" in reference to its origins in Wuhan, a city in China.